Hook

 7 High-ROI AI Use Cases

-Each use case below includes four sections: What it does, Cost to implement, Expected ROI, and Real-world example.
+Each use case below covers four things: what it does, cost to implement, expected ROI, and a real-world example.

 Use Case 1: Customer Support Automation